Optimizing Images - Part 1

 The simplest format is a Bitmap which is basically a list of all the pixels and which color to use for each.
 Images in this file format are typically really big in file size since there’s no optimization applied.

-The most popular formats to store raster images with compression are JPEG opens a new window and PNG opens a new window , each of them has its uses.
-There are also older and newer formats, like GIF opens a new window or WEBP opens a new window .
+The most popular formats to store raster images with compression are JPEG and PNG , each of them has its uses.
+There are also older and newer formats, like GIF or WEBP .

 Lossy vs Lossless